500.400 REASONABLE ACCOMMODATION POLICY

 - The college’s responsibility to make a particular reasonable accommodation is limited by the defense that doing so would impose an undue hardship on the operation of the college.
 However, if a particular accommodation would impose an undue hardship, the employer must consider whether there are alternative accommodations that would not impose such hardship.

 - Written justification, signed by the president, must be provided for any decision not to provide a reasonable accommodation because of undue hardship.
-The justification should demonstrate a consideration of the Disability Accommodation Revolving Fund at the Department of Personnel and should explore the practical and available limits of the institution's ability to draw upon resources available elsewhere within state government.

 - If the cost of a reasonable accommodation would impose an undue hardship, and there are no other financial resources available, the individual with a disability must be given the option of providing the accommodation, or paying that portion of the cost which would constitute an undue hardship.